stanimir93/React-challenge/README.md

 - To run this app use a **dev server** with the **WebPack Configuration** in this repo.
 This ensures the API requests run through a **proxy**.
 - The proxy is necessary due to a CORS issue with Openwhyd's API (no 'Access-Control-Allow-Origin' header).

+#### P.S.

+Since the API provides YouTube links, I have decided to implement a small player as well. :)